kiranmayiUtukuru/ev_hackathon/README.md

-# Application to book, cancel and track time slot available for electric vehicle charging stations
+# Application to book, cancel and track time slot availability for electric vehicle charging stations